-As many of you are now aware, the 50th Reunion Celebrations for June 2020 will not be happening due to the Covid-19 outbreak.
-The Committee had no real choice since the City of Burlington has placed a ban on all public events until the end of June.
+As many of you know, the 50th Reunion Celebrations for June 2020 will not be happening due to the Covid-19 outbreak.
+The Committee had no real choice since the City of Burlington banned all public events until June.
 Furthermore, the uncertainty around how long the outbreak will last made planning for the fall much too tricky.
-So, it is now a matter of waiting for life to return to normal.
+So, waiting for life to return to normal is now a matter of waiting.

 I want to thank the Committee for allowing me to participate in the planning process of the 50th Reunion Celebrations.
 As a relatively late addition, I appreciate all the countless hours of effort and work that occurred before I joined the Committee.
-Unlike the 25th Reunion that was organized and supported by the School, the 50th Reunion was led by a small group of alumni volunteers who believed that Elgin meant something to a lot of people and deserved a celebration.
+Unlike the 25th Reunion, which was organized and supported by the School, the 50th Reunion was led by a small group of alumni volunteers who believed that Elgin meant something to many people and deserved a celebration.

-I am also involved with the Robert Bateman Artifacts Committee, which is cataloguing objects that are associated with the School and its precessors (Elgin and General Brock).
+I am also involved with the Robert Bateman Artifacts Committee, which catalogues objects associated with the School and its precessors (Elgin and General Brock).
 The work has come to a halt with the closure of the Schools.
 Hopefully, I will have a chance to get back into the School and help complete the work of the Committee.

-Moving forward, I will continue to research and promote Elgin history here on this page.
-I also will continue to work on my art project (Elizabeth Gardens Community Art Project) that is explores how memory and landscape come together in East Burlington.
+I will continue researching and promoting Elgin’s history here on this page.
+I will also continue working on my art project (Elizabeth Gardens Community Art Project), which explores how memory and landscape come together in East Burlington.